Skip to content

 Therefore, I recommend listening to your playlist prior to your race to get pumped up.
 Of course, it’s also fun to have a Disney-themed playlist for your training, too!

-If you do decide to wear headphones during your race, make sure they are not set to noise-canceling.
-You should also keep the volume low and consider using only one pod.
+If you decide to wear headphones during your race, ensure they are not set to noise-canceling mode.
+You should also keep the volume low and consider using only one pod at a time.

-For my Disney Princess 5K playlist, I included upbeat songs mostly from the classic princess movies of my ’90s childhood with a few newer tracks sprinkled in.
+For my Disney Princess 5K playlist, I included upbeat songs, mainly from the classic princess movies of my ’90s childhood, with a few newer tracks sprinkled in.

 Where Do I Pick Up My Disney Princess Race Packet?